Jimmy Bullard smiling

 I’m A Celebrity South Africa star Jimmy Bullard’s ‘gutting’ jungle experience, huge footie wages, and heartbreaking retirement admission

-Jimmy Bullard is back on our screens tomorrow night (Monday, April 6) as he returns to I’m A Celebrity for another crack at the jungle, this time in the South Africa spin-off.
+Jimmy Bullard is back on our screens after he returned to I’m A Celebrity for another crack at the jungle, this time in the South Africa spin-off.

 Jimmy Bullard on I'm A Celebrity South Africa